Biography

 As his Poker career progressed, Nguyen continued to showcase his skill, particularly in H.O.R.S.E. and other mixed games.
 In 2009, he won the LA Poker Classic H.O.R.S.E.
 World Championship.

-In 2013, Nguyen was inducted into the Poker Hall of Fame, a well-deserved recognition of his contributions to the game and his career achievements.
+In 2013, Nguyen was inducted into the Poker Hall of Fame, a well-deserved recognition of his contributions to the game and career achievements.

 Achievements and Legacy

-Several major achievements mark Nguyen's poker career:
+Several significant achievements mark Nguyen's poker career:

 - Total Live Earnings: $12,730,142